opencardev/crankshaft/README.md

 - `autoapp`: OpenAuto binary
 - `libaasdk.so`: aasdk binary

+There is currently another 1 additional missing small script:

+- `dumb_suid`: A way to exec bash scripts in `opt/crankshaft` as root.
+Compile it (in `src`) and put it to `precompiled/opt`.
+Bash scripts can't do `suid`.

 Please head to the Wiki for instruction [how to build each of the components yourself](https://github.com/htruong/crankshaft/wiki/Building-the-binary-blobs).
 The scripts provided in this repository allows you to [cross-compile them](https://github.com/htruong/crankshaft/wiki/Cross-compile-on-your-computer).